dlicata335/CCPP/hw/Homework10.md

 what you want to do, whether it seems feasible, and how much progress would be expected.

-## Foramlization of linear algebra
+## Formalization of linear algebra

 (Easier) Define a vector as a ListOfLength n as in [Lecture 13](https://github.com/dlicata335/CCPP/blob/main/lectures/Lect13.lagda.md).